The Best Gaming Mouse for Rainbow Six Siege in 2022 – Our Top Picks

 For R6 specifically, you should look for a mouse that is comfortable, matches your hand size, is as responsive as possible, and features a flawless and ultra-precise sensor.

-The sole focus of this guide and review is to find and review the best gaming mice for Rainbow Six Siege.
+The sole focus of this guide is to find the best gaming mice for Rainbow Six Siege.
 Before we did any sort of product research, we first took on the challenge to understand the game dynamics and listen to the community and the problems they face.

-Using our findings, we then went out and gathered an extensive list of great contenders that provided a viable solution to the issues the R6 community reported.
+Using our findings, we then gathered an extensive list of great contenders that provided a viable solution to the issues the R6 community reported.
 Once we had a decent number of mice, we narrowed our list down to the best six and reviewed each one in-depth.

 Why are we telling you our process?
 We want you to understand to what great extent we go in order to confidently provide you with the best, in this case, gaming mice perfectly suited for R6 so you can perform at your absolute best.